Third Party Logistics Vs. In-house: What’s the Right Path for Order Fulfillment for Fashion E-commerce Startups?

 - Who their competitors are?
 If they’re giving you competitive rates and they’re current with what’s happening in the market, they will most likely give you the names of their competitors.
 If they don’t give you names, there are chances that they’re either overcharging you or they’re not keeping themselves updated with what’s current in the market.

-Business Intelligence In spite of all the benefits, 3rd Party Logistic companies eventually depend on you to provide them all the business intelligence in order to provide quality service to your customers.
+In spite of all the benefits, 3rd Party Logistic companies eventually depend on you to provide them with all the business intelligence in order to provide quality service to your customers.
 That’s why if you’re an early stage e-commerce startup, you should try and manage the fulfillment yourself in-house before considering outsourcing it to 3PL.
-You may lose some money during the process but you will get first hand experience which will help you later in working with 3PL in future.
-And there are also situation when it doesn’t make sense to outsource logistics.
+You may lose some money during the process but you will get the first-hand experience which will help you later in working with 3PL in the future.
+And there is also the situation when it doesn’t make sense to outsource logistics.
 For example, if you have a large catalog and all your sales are well spread across it, there may be unique challenges in its distribution.

 Few Tips to better manage in-house logistics:

 - There are always times when things get delayed.
-Be proactive and make sure that the customers stays updated.
+Be proactive and make sure that the customers stay updated.

 - If you screw-up, give discounts, give free shipping or anything to compensate for a bad shipping experience of a customer.